b1tranger/gitbook/Archive/Documentations/Web Dev/Archive/Dynamic Markdown Renderer Documentation/Dynamic Markdown Renderer Documentation.md

 ## Overview

 This documentation covers the development and usage of a dynamic markdown renderer that displays GitHub repository markdown files in a browser with GitHub-style formatting.
 The system allows URL-based navigation and provides an organized interface for accessing markdown documentation.
+This also ensures that anyone can view the same preview on GitHub by visiting the [GitHub repository](https://github.com/b1tranger/archive), if the website does not work as intended.

 ## Project Requirements